 There are a number of ways to invest and make money in real estate.
-You could:
+For example, you could:

 - Buy a home and rent it out as a vacation property.